alinaka/design-patterns-python/notes.md

 - Program to intefaces, not implementations
 - Strive for loosely coupled designs between objects that interact
 - Classes should be open for extension, but closed for modification
+- Depend upon abstractions.
+Do not depend upon concrete classes.
+High-level components should not depend on low-level components (Dependency Inversion)